ilcneto/plant-vascular-variants-database/README.md

 ## How to cite
 The Plant Vascular Variants Database consists of a global framework-level survey and modular family-level datasets.
 These components should be cited separately when used independently.
 - When using the concept, terminology, or definition of vascular variants, please cite:
 	- Cunha-Neto I.L.
 2023.
 Vascular variants in seed plants – a developmental approach.
-AoB Plants, 15(4): 1-15.
+AoB PLANTS, 15(4): 1-15.
 - When using the database or any of its contents, please cite:
 	- Cunha-Neto, I.L.
 2026.
 Plant Vascular Variants Database (V. 1.0.0) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.18704993
 - Users employing both the conceptual framework and the database are encouraged to cite both references.